Home

 The problem with this is that it is susceptible to vibrations, so it can’t be used for precise control.

-In order to get an accurate drone angle, you can combine the gyro and acc data to prevent drift and reduce vibration effects on control.
+In order to get an accurate drone angle, combine the gyro and acc data to prevent drift and reduce vibrations.

 The complementary filter fuses sensor data by weighting each input, usually giving the gyro 90–98% weight.